2021-03-01

 print pet_name //=> Cinder

-Here’s another example showing a function that can mutate the passed in parameter:
+Here’s another example showing a function that can mutate the passed in parameter using a

 if even elem then